 The bottom line is that 5G is everywhere.
 Nearly every cellular commercial on television touts its numerous benefits — most notably, incredible speed and coverage.
 Indeed, cellular carriers are continually expanding 5G coverage and features.
 However, it is not completely deployed and will not be completely deployed for a few years.
 In the meantime, LTE (4G) is not going away anytime soon and it appears that it will be supported well into the next decade.

 Although 5G adoption comes with uncertainty — including a slow-but-steady rollout, LTEs expected longevity, increasing competition from Wi-Fi 6, and other wireless protocols — there are clear and compelling reasons for broader adoption of 5G.
-Protiviti’s survey results and analysis provide a window into how 5G will impact enterprises and what organizations can do to prepare now.
-Now, how ready is your organization for 5G?
+Protiviti’s survey results and analysis provide a window into how 5G will impact enterprises and what organisations can do to prepare now.
+Now, how ready is your organisation for 5G?